MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 This setting lets you convert synced SharePoint files to online-only files when you enable OneDrive Files On-Demand.
 If you have many PCs syncing the same team site, enabling this setting helps you minimize network traffic and local storage usage.

 If you enable this setting, files in currently syncing team sites will be changed to online-only files by default.
 Files later added or updated in the team site will also be downloaded as online-only files.
+To use this setting, the computer must be running Windows 10 Fall Creators Update (version 1709) or later, and OneDrive Files On-Demand must be enabled.
+This feature is not enabled for on-premises SharePoint sites.

 Enabling this policy sets the following registry key value to 1.